salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/blocked-html-iframe-element-properties.md

-# Disallow Blocked HTMLIframeElement Properties (blocked-html-iframe-element-properties)
+# Disallow Blocked HTMLIFrameElement Properties (blocked-html-iframe-element-properties)

-For security the following HTMLIframeElement properties are prohibited in Lightning Locker:
+For security the following `HTMLIFrameElement` properties are prohibited in Lightning Locker:
 -   allowPaymentRequest
 -   contentDocument
 -   csp